Come on......

 I'm glad we picked a Miniature Schnauzer when we got our first housedog........we have never been sorry.

-It never gets mentioned and we still haven't gotten that big manly dog my husband said he wanted but guess who spoils our Schnauzer rotten!
+It never gets mentioned and we still haven't gotten that big manly dog my husband said he wanted but guess who spoils our Schnauzers rotten!

 Does this look like a man who only wanted big outdoor dogs?